MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/sharing-and-collaboration/Set-PublicFolder.md

 ```

 ### -Replicas
+This parameter is available or functional only in Exchange Server 2010

 The Replicas parameter specifies a list of public folder databases with which to replicate this public folder.

 ```yaml